 - Small pharma companies: Unlike large pharmaceutical companies, small companies have far more limited resources, and smaller processing teams will often become involved in a wider variety of tasks within their day-to-day jobs.
 This can often open opportunities for members of the processing team to work more closely with the signal detection and risk management staff, even taking on some of their responsibilities under supervision.
 This experience can be invaluable in assisting individuals to make the transition between the different functions.

 - Sites with global activities: Working at a company where the processing roles are performed at the head office or regional headquarters gives you a far greater opportunity to work alongside and learn from your more technical peers than working at a company where the function is performed in a separate location.
-Many pharmaceutical companies have their global or European headquarters in Switzerland, so roles at these sites can be attractive for individuals seeking long-term career development.

 - Generics companies: Because generics can be developed only after the original manufacturers patent has expired, therapies made by generics companies have been on the market for many years already and most safety issues are already known.
 Generics therefore carry lower risk of serious issues developing and these companies are more likely to promote less experienced processing staff into signal detection roles.